The Early Days

 One of the strengths of AFDO is that we have always been proactive about working with organisations outside our membership, both within the disability sector and in the community sector more broadly.
 We are also very fortunate to have an incredible team of hardworking and talented staff.

 We have continued to put sound policies and practices into place based on good business principles.
-Today, it is clear that AFDO is highly respected and recognised as an organisation working strategically with all stakeholders.
+Today, it is clear that AFDO is highly respected and recognised as a Disabled Peak Organisation (DPO) that works strategically with all stakeholders.